mantidproject/documents/Project-Management/TechnicalSteeringCommittee/reports/DeveloperSurveyResults2015.md

+##Summary##
-The TSC circulated a survey to Mantid Developers in 2015.
+The TSC circulated a survey to Mantid Developers in November 2015.
 The following are the common themes extracted from the free-text questions.
+The following includes the responses from 20 developers of varying experience across 3 facilities.

 ##Things that could be done to make day-to-day development easier##